A Practical Guide to PID Controller Implementation: Implementation features

 \subsection{External signal tracking}

 There are situations in which the controller output should track an external signal instead of trying to make the process variable follow a setpoint.
 Examples are override control, where another controller may take over the control, often handled by selectors, and gain scheduling using several controllers.
-In these instances, the controller, which currently does not affect the process, must enter \textit{tracking mode (track)} to avoid windup and bumps; see \citep{Hagglund+2023}.
+In these instances, the controller, which currently does not affect the process, must enter \textit{tracking mode (track)} to avoid windup and bumps; see \citep{hagglund2023}.
 A tracking example including a simulation when tracking is desired is provided in \cref{sec:example7}.
 In tracking mode, the controller assumes that the control signal currently applied to the actuator was produced by itself, even if it was not.
 In other words, the controller updates its internal states so that its computed output is consistent with the actual actuator signal.
 This means that the control signal is calculated by

-where $u_{track}$ is the control signal from the controller that was actually in control of the actuator in the last iteration.
-The reference implementation should inherit this functionality.
+where $u_{\text{track}}$ is the control signal from the controller that was actually in control of the actuator in the last iteration.
 Controller output tracking is illustrated in the examples given in \cref{sec:example6} and \cref{sec:example7}.
+Note that control signal increments are added to the tracking signal $u_{\text{track}}$ in \cref{eq:track}.
+If this was not done, the (unsaturated) output of the tracking controller would be identical to the tracking signal $u_{\text{track}}$, preventing controller switching in selector scenarios as the one of \cref{sec:example6}.